Jack & Marie at Home

 Source: Borie, Marcia.
 "The Jack Lord Nobody Knows" in Good Housekeeping.
 October 1975.

 Jack married Marie DeNarde on January 17, 1949.
 From then until 1957, they lived in Marie's long-time apartment at 212 East 48th Street, Manhattan, New York City.
-See a picture.
+To see a picture of the building, Google the street address.

 In 1957, they moved to California.
 They lived at "The Voltaire" at 1424 N. Crescent Heights Boulevard.
 Built by architect Leland Bryant in 1930, the French Normandy building comprised 40 apartments on 7 floors.
 Hardwood floors and French mouldings were featured in each room, while the bathroom featured claw-foot tubs and black-and-white ceramic tile octagons.
 In the 1980s, the building was converted into a hotel and renamed The Granville.
 Today, it is once again an apartment building.
 It is still upscale and still attractive to celebrities.
 Current residents are remodeling the units; some retain the classic details, while others replace them with contemporary ones.
-To see pictures, go to this picture: See a picture.
+See a picture.

 It seems there was a bad fire in 1935, at The Voltaire apartments.
 Read about it here: http://www.lafire.com/stations/archive/articles/fs027_1939000c_VoltaireFire.htm